BeardOverflow/msi-ec/docs/device_support_guide.md

 > [!NOTE]
 > The `ec-sys` module may not be included in some distros, such as Fedora.

-To start, You need to load a module called `ec_sys`:
+To start, you need to load a module called `ec_sys`:

 * `sudo modprobe ec_sys`

-After that you can extract the EC table and print it on the terminal in text form:
+After that you can extract the EC table and print it to the terminal in text form:

 * `hexdump -C /sys/kernel/debug/ec/ec0/io`

-Or save it to file:
+Or save it to a file:

 + `hexdump -C /sys/kernel/debug/ec/ec0/io > ec_dump.txt`